adrybakov/wulfric/docs/source/user-guide/start/development.rst

 Versioning and development
 **************************

-Versioning of Wulfric follows standard conventions and can be described as ``major.minor.patch``.
+Versioning of wulfric follows standard conventions and can be described as ``major.minor.patch``.
 For example version ``0.4.0`` is decoded as ``0`` major version, ``4`` minor version and ``0`` patch version.

-The development of Wulfric will proceed in two stages, that would be reflected in the versioning of the package.
-The principles listed above were formulated at the time of the release ``0.5.0``.
+The development of wulfric will proceed in two stages, that would be reflected in the versioning of the package.
+The principles listed above were formulated with the release ``0.5.0``.